 6. Chastain Park

-Similar to Stone Mountain Park, Chastain Park is only accessible by bus and walking isn’t an option.
+Similar to Stone Mountain Park, Chastain Park is only accessible by bus.
 In Buckhead, the park is in a residential area and you’ll have to plan carefully for the bus commute.
 Uber or Lyft are good options, especially for the concerts in the Chastain Park amphitheater when parking is expensive and traffic heavy.
 The Buckhead and Medical Center MARTA stations on the red line are the best places to request a ride.

 7. Atlanta Movie Tours